pyjarrett/calendon/docs/source/project/glossary.rst

     payload
-        A game, demo or tool shared library (or dynamic link library) which implements the basic interface for initializing, ticking, drawing and shutting down.
+        A game, demo or tool shared library (or dynamic link library) loaded at runtime by the driver which implements the system interface.

-    plugin
-        A piece of code which implements the basic interface for initializing, ticking, drawing and shutting down.
-Plugins might not be loaded from shared libraries and be assembled within a running program, such as using function pointers.

     system
         A logical set of code, which may include more than one component.
-        Systems have a common prefix (e.g. ``cnLog_*``) and usually have an initialization (``*_Init``) and a shutdown (``*_Shutdown``) function.
+        Systems have a common prefix (e.g. ``cnLog_*``) and describe a method of configuration, lifecycle, and behavior.

+        Systems might be built in, such as the core systems (e.g. Assets, Memory), loaded from shared libraries, or assembled within a running program with function pointers.

     tick
         A time-based update.
 Prefer "tick" to "update."